necyberteam/documents/communications-handbook.md

 When referring to the organization:

 * US-RSE Association, US Research Software Engineer Association
-* US-RSE for short/abbreviation if desired after one of the above is used
+* US-RSE as a shorter version if desired after one of the above is used
 * US-RSE as an adjective/possessive: US-RSE website, US-RSE Steering Committee

 ## Organizational account administration